-Having lived in Andalusia for almost three years I have managed to visit a few places in this very southern region of Spain.
+Having lived in Andalusia for almost four years I have managed to visit a few places in this very southern region of Spain.
 Andalusia is a passionate place with a spectacular and varied landscape.

 A Bit More about Andalucía

 Andalucía, the very southern region of Kingdom of Spain has more than 87 square kilometres and 8 million inhabitants.
 People living here tend to be far more traditional than the rest of Spaniards.
 They’re also louder, crazier and more expressive.

 When somebody mentions Spain, many of us think about Flamenco dancers and music.
 This idea is wrong as while it says everything about Andalucía it really is not reflected in the rest of Spain.
 Alright guys, that’s the end of my long wise speech, let’s have a look at the best places to visit in Andalusia!

 Just to add that all of these are very welcoming for both group travellers and solo travellers.
 Spain is one of the safest countries for female solo travellers and it’s one of the most recommended destinations for first time solo voyagers.

 The Costa del Sol is pretty well-known for its never-ending summer party vibes.
 The coastline around Malaga is basically studded with bars, discos and clubs.
 Beach party lovers from all over the world, rather travelling alone in a group, would definitely enjoy these Andalusia destinations:

 Marbella – The Fanciest Andalucía Destination